 The battle against ageing

 Most people have plastic surgery because they want to keep their youth for as long as possible.
 As people look in the mirror each day, and see more wrinkles and sagging skin, they may decide to take action to make themselves look younger.
-Often it can start with non-surgical procedures like Botox, but eventually, many of them opt for plastic surgery such as facelifts, tummy tucks, eyelid lifts and others.
+Often it can start with non-surgical procedures like Anti-wrinkle injections, but eventually, many of them opt for plastic surgery such as facelifts, tummy tucks, eyelid lifts and others.

 The rate at which we appear to age is largely determined by genetics, especially the genes we inherit from mothers.
 If you are concerned about getting more smile lines, crow’s feet and forehead wrinkles, there’s nothing you can do about the root cause.
 Many people, especially baby boomers, are ready to take whatever action they can to reverse that ageing progression, at least on the surface.